What Is Traceability In Calibration And Why Is It Important?

 The TCTI is typically set by the manufacturer of the equipment and can vary depending on the type of equipment.
 For example, the TCTI for a wattmeter might be set at one year, while the TCTI for a thermocouple might be set at six months.
 By understanding and following the TCTI for equipment, operators can ensure that their measurements are accurate and reliable.

 So what is traceability in calibration?
 Simply put, it’s the ability to track a measurement back to its source.
 This means that if you take a reading on a machine and want to know where that number came from, you can follow the trail all the way back to the original calibrations of the device.
 Inaccurate readings can cause all sorts of problems for manufacturers, so ensuring your devices are properly calibrated and have accurate readings is essential for quality control.
 If you need help getting started with traceable calibration or want more information about how it can benefit your business, don’t hesitate to contact us.
-We would be happy to discuss our services with you and answer any questions you may have.
+We would be happy to discuss our calibration and on-site calibration services with you and answer any questions you may have.